 Charles City County has taken and will continue to take actions to ensure the health and safety of students, educators, and other school and division staff during and following the return to full in-person instruction.
 A description of actions already taken and additional actions planned is below.

 School buses will be cleaned and disinfected between runs.
-Students, staff, and visitors will complete temperature checks upon entry daily.
+Students, staff, and visitors are asked to monitor their health and stay home when they are feeling sick.
 Prevention and mitigation strategies include:

 Masks